United Kingdom : Safety by City

 SCAMS RISK : LOW

-Even though Birmingham isn't the popular touristy city, there will always be people trying to scam foreigners.
+Even though Birmingham isn't a popular tourist city, there will always be people trying to scam foreigners.
 Always be cautious with people trying to distract you, help you with your luggage, or groups of people acting strange.
 Always check your change twice and negotiate everything in advance.

 WOMEN TRAVELERS RISK : LOW